-The ever-evolving Chadstone retail precinct will add a new kind of development to its portfolio soon: a $130 million, 13-storey hotel.
+The ever-evolving Chadstone retail precinct will add a new kind of development to its portfolio soon: the $130 million, 12-storey Hotel Chadstone Melbourne, MGallery by Sofitel.

-Construction on the 250-room accommodation begins next year, with an open date set for late 2019.
+Construction on the 250-room accommodation is currently under construction, with an open date set for November this year.
+And reservations are now open.

-Chadstone Shopping Centre is the number one retail destination in Australia, with 23 million visitors each year.
-After recently completing a $660 million retail development and fully-leasing out a new office tower, its co-owners Vicinity Centres and Gandel Group tell Broadsheet a hotel was next on the list.
+Chadstone Shopping Centre is the number one retail destination in Australia, with 24 million visitors each year.
+After completing a $660 million retail development and fully-leasing out a new office tower, its co-owners Vicinity Centres and Gandel Group tell Broadsheet a hotel was next on the list.

 Vicinity Centres executive general manager and head of development, Carolyn Viney, says the project has been an aspiration of Chadstone’s co-owners for some time.